babolivier/welcome-home/README.md

 ### Binding with alsa

-After following the above instructions, I also installed the `gstreamer1.0-alsa` package, which got me some nice ALSA plugins for Gstreamer.
+After following the instructions above, I also installed the `gstreamer1.0-alsa` package, which got me some nice ALSA plugins for Gstreamer.
 I edited the `/usr/share/alsa/alsa.conf` file and set both the `defaults.ctl.card` and the `defaults.pcm.card` properties from 0 to 1, so ALSA doesn't have to wonder too much about what soundcard to use (0 is the HDMI output and 1 is the jack output).
 I then set Mopidy's configuration file to what you can find in `mopidy/mopidy-pine64.conf`.
 It's basically the default configuration file, but with the right bindings.

 ### Launch Mopidy at startup